Debt arrangements for entrepreneurs? Experts give tips

 Businesses no longer have to go bankrupt because of heavy debt.
 Since 1 January 2021, the Court Approval of a Private Composition (Prevention of Insolvency) Act (WHOA) helps entrepreneurs reach an agreement with creditors and any shareholders.
 WHOA has almost the same result as the Wsnp, but is more practical and faster.
 But fees for legal advice in a WHOA process can be a barrier for small(er) self-employed entrepreneurs.

 Are your debts mounting?
 Make use of the WHOA well in time and avoid bankruptcy.
-Read all about it in this dossier and in the video below, three experts explain all the ins and outs of such a route.
+Learn more in the video below, three experts explain all the ins and outs of such a route.

 Video: On the brink of bankruptcy?
 The WHOA may be your way out